arvinmv/arvinmv.github.io/content/posts/slice-of-life.md

 I really enjoy music too!
 Check out my spotify [playlists](https://open.spotify.com/user/22lftefpchouqqdgnrzsqossi?si=4f914f0c66d744aa).

 The last 10 years of my life have involved moving a lot.
 It feels weird hitting year 3 here in the DC area with no plans in sight for being a transplant in another city again.
 The itch is there though.
 In time it will definitely happen.
-That's what it's all about: the adventure of it all.
+That's what it's about: the adventure of it all.

 Thanks for reading.
 I'm interested in making this blog a little bit more about my little slice of life rather than just tech crap since that isn't entirely embededd in my soul.
 So stay chooned for the next update!